timmybytes/banquet/README.md

     _app.tsx
     index.tsx
   styles/
-    _theme.scss
+    _globals.scss
   utils/
   ...
 ```

 This differs a little from the initial Next.js structure, which doesn't use a `src` directory by default, but is still [fully compatible with all of Next's features](https://nextjs.org/docs/advanced-features/src-directory).

-Components are also kept in their own directories with related files, and when creating new components and pages with [`yarn bake`](./docs/plop.md), the same structure is followed by default.
+Components are kept in their own directories with related files and a root `index.ts` for easy imports/exports, and when creating new components and pages with [`yarn bake`](./docs/plop.md), the same structure is followed by default.

-Main Course uses a basic custom `Layout` component to wrap all pages that includes a `Header/Nav` and `Footer` component.
-When creating new pages, you can forgo having to manually add a header/footer, and simply add your desired content components.
-They'll be automatically wrapped with the given layout.
+Main Course also uses a basic custom `Layout` component to wrap all pages, and includes a `Header/Nav` and `Footer` component.
+When creating new pages, you can forgo having to manually add a header/footer, and simply add your desired page content; it will be automatically wrapped with the given layout.

 ### 🧁 Plop.js: Bake new components, pages, etc.